hamzatamry/CatchGame/README.md

     linux: ./game
     windows: game

-or simply double click on the excecutable file:
+or simply double click on the excecutable file.

 ENJOY IT